-If you are looking for a really good classical guitar, you must read my Cordoba C5 review!
+If you are looking for a perfect classical guitar, you must read my Cordoba C5 review!

 Classical guitars are beautiful to hear and lovely to look at.
 They never fail to remind us of those romantic Spanish movies where the hero fights the villain with the backdrop of the fluctuating tones of a classical guitar.

 Sometimes referred to as a “Spanish guitar,” a classical guitar uses nylon strings instead of the usual steel strings, which give the guitar a mellow tone with a different sound altogether.
 Although classical guitars can be played with a pick, they are more used for the fingerpicking style of the right hand.
-This guitar is very useful as a solo instrument and also very heavily used in concerts, all because of its unique design and its distinct sound.
+This guitar is instrumental as a solo instrument and heavily used in concerts, all because of its unique design and distinct sound.

 The Cordoba C5 is a classical guitar that stays faithful to the heritage of classical guitars.
-It is one of the most selling light-weight full-size classical guitars and has been built in the vintage Spanish style.
-At about a price of around $350, the Cordoba is an excellent package for any guitar enthusiast.
-Being an original model of the Iberia series, it has exceptional looks and sound.
-I’ll talk about the C5 in detail and give you an idea of its playability and value for money.
+It is one of the selling light-weight full-size classical guitars and has been built in the vintage Spanish style.
+At around $350, the Cordoba is an excellent package for any guitar enthusiast.
+It is an original Iberia series model with distinctive looks and sound.
+I’ll discuss the C5 in detail and give you an idea of its playability and value for money.

 All About The Cordoba C5